Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 Now, to get the shortest path for each round we can implement a quick BFS just as the author suggests.
 We need to include our position the enemy movement (I stored the step count modulo 12 for this and checked before adding a move) and the items we picked up.
-In python, I had to encode this state as a string (you could use any hashable type though) to be able to reconstruct the path afterwards.
+In python, I had to encode this state as a string (you could use any hashable type though) to be able to reconstruct the path afterward.
 Then, we can output all the required inputs for this path and run the game with those inputs.
 I had to close my script though because the game wouldn't otherwise.
 So I entered the container first and extracted the result Pdf after closing my program.